Stern-Lab/AccuNGS/docs/source/install.rst

 Downloading and installing AccuNGS
 ==================================
-AccuNGS accompanying code is present at our `GitHub repository`_.
+AccuNGS code is present on our `GitHub repository`_.
-The different folders correspond to the different flows of AccuNGS as described in :doc:`overview`.
+The different folders correspond to the different stages of AccuNGS as described in :doc:`overview`.
 AccuNGS has a few external dependencies:

 * `Perl (5.26+)`_